$33.07 Million in Sales Expected for DHI Group, Inc. (NYSE:DHX) This Quarter

-On average, analysts expect that DHI Group will report full year sales of $134.87 million for the current financial year, with estimates ranging from $134.38 million to $135.36 million.
-For the next year, analysts forecast that the company will post sales of $144.98 million, with estimates ranging from $144.05 million to $145.90 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that cover DHI Group.
+According to Zacks, analysts expect that DHI Group will report full-year sales of $134.87 million for the current financial year, with estimates ranging from $134.38 million to $135.36 million.
+For the next fiscal year, analysts expect that the business will post sales of $144.98 million, with estimates ranging from $144.05 million to $145.90 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that cover DHI Group.

 DHI Group (NYSE:DHX) last announced its earnings results on Wednesday, May 5th.
-The technology company reported $0.02 earnings per share for the quarter, missing the consensus estimate of $0.03 by ($0.01).
-The business had revenue of $32.63 million for the quarter, compared to the consensus estimate of $32.55 million.
+The technology company reported $0.02 EPS for the quarter, missing analysts’ consensus estimates of $0.03 by ($0.01).
 DHI Group had a negative net margin of 20.15% and a positive return on equity of 6.20%.
-During the same period in the previous year, the firm earned $0.03 EPS.
+The business had revenue of $32.63 million during the quarter, compared to analysts’ expectations of $32.55 million.
+During the same period in the previous year, the company posted $0.03 earnings per share.

-DHI Group declared that its Board of Directors has initiated a share buyback program on Thursday, February 11th that authorizes the company to repurchase $8.00 million in outstanding shares.
-This repurchase authorization authorizes the technology company to repurchase up to 5.5% of its stock through open market purchases.
-Stock repurchase programs are often a sign that the company’s leadership believes its stock is undervalued.
+DHI Group declared that its Board of Directors has authorized a stock repurchase program on Thursday, February 11th that authorizes the company to buyback $8.00 million in outstanding shares.
+This buyback authorization authorizes the technology company to repurchase up to 5.5% of its stock through open market purchases.
+Stock buyback programs are usually a sign that the company’s management believes its stock is undervalued.

-Several hedge funds and other institutional investors have recently modified their holdings of DHX.
-Foundry Partners LLC grew its holdings in shares of DHI Group by 42.3% in the 4th quarter.
-Foundry Partners LLC now owns 309,431 shares of the technology company’s stock worth $687,000 after acquiring an additional 92,010 shares during the last quarter.
-SG Americas Securities LLC acquired a new position in shares of DHI Group in the 4th quarter worth $27,000.
-BlackRock Inc. grew its holdings in shares of DHI Group by 6.0% in the 4th quarter.
-BlackRock Inc. now owns 3,333,071 shares of the technology company’s stock worth $7,400,000 after acquiring an additional 187,968 shares during the last quarter.
-Global Beta Advisors LLC acquired a new position in shares of DHI Group in the 4th quarter worth $25,000.
-Finally, Mackenzie Financial Corp grew its holdings in shares of DHI Group by 25.7% in the 4th quarter.
-Mackenzie Financial Corp now owns 28,900 shares of the technology company’s stock worth $64,000 after acquiring an additional 5,900 shares during the last quarter.
-Institutional investors and hedge funds own 73.73% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Mackenzie Financial Corp grew its position in DHI Group by 25.7% during the fourth quarter.
+Mackenzie Financial Corp now owns 28,900 shares of the technology company’s stock worth $64,000 after buying an additional 5,900 shares during the period.
+Susquehanna International Group LLP grew its position in shares of DHI Group by 266.6% in the fourth quarter.
+Susquehanna International Group LLP now owns 20,219 shares of the technology company’s stock valued at $45,000 after purchasing an additional 14,704 shares during the last quarter.
+Renaissance Technologies LLC grew its position in shares of DHI Group by 4.5% in the fourth quarter.
+Renaissance Technologies LLC now owns 3,162,950 shares of the technology company’s stock valued at $7,022,000 after purchasing an additional 136,050 shares during the last quarter.
+Foundry Partners LLC grew its position in shares of DHI Group by 42.3% in the fourth quarter.
+Foundry Partners LLC now owns 309,431 shares of the technology company’s stock valued at $687,000 after purchasing an additional 92,010 shares during the last quarter.
+Finally, Squarepoint Ops LLC grew its position in shares of DHI Group by 6.0% in the fourth quarter.
+Squarepoint Ops LLC now owns 60,146 shares of the technology company’s stock valued at $134,000 after purchasing an additional 3,422 shares during the last quarter.
+Institutional investors own 73.73% of the company’s stock.

 About DHI Group